Gi60s/openapi-enforcer-middleware/docs-src/getting-started.md

 ---
 title: Getting Started
-description: A quick start getting started guide for learning how to use the Open API Enforcer middleware package.
+description: A quick start getting started guide for learning how to use the OpenAPI Enforcer middleware package.
 ---

-This guide covers how you can turn your Open API document into a working API.
+This guide covers how you can turn your OpenAPI document into a working API.

 # Installing Dependencies